How Many Pieces of Paper Per Tree? Understanding the Environmental Impact of Paper Production

 - Circularity Factor (CF) – proportion of recycled content and end‑of‑life recovery rates.

 A lower PFI indicates a more sustainable paper lifecycle.
-Take this: a traditional office that prints 10,000 sheets per month on 100 % virgin paper might score a PFI of 0.But 78, whereas the same office that switches to 30 % post‑consumer recycled paper, double‑sided printing, and a cloud‑based document management system could drop to 0.
-42. The index is designed to be transparent and easily calculable, encouraging its adoption in corporate sustainability reporting Simple, but easy to overlook..
+As an example, a traditional office that prints 10,000 sheets per month on 100 % virgin paper might score a PFI of 0.78, whereas the same office that switches to 30 % post‑consumer recycled paper, double‑sided printing, and a cloud‑based document management system could drop to 0.42.
+The index is designed to be transparent and easily calculable, encouraging its adoption in corporate sustainability reporting Surprisingly effective..

 Practical Tips for the Everyday Reader